tharte/emacs-reveal/paper.md

-For educational resources to be free and open, next to proper licensing requirements also technical requirements exist (as defined in the ALMS framework [@HWSJ10], extended in @Lec19):
+For educational resources to be free and open, next to proper licensing requirements also technical requirements exist (as defined in the ALMS framework, which was proposed by @HWSJ10 and extended by
+@Lec19):

 - OER should be usable (for learning) with FLOSS on (almost) any device, also mobile and offline.
 - OER should be editable with FLOSS
   (this requires source file access).
-- OER should be re-usable under the Single Sourcing paradigm (see [@Roc01]), which enables reuse and revision from a single, consistent source without copy&paste (copy&paste creates isolated copies, where the reconciliation of changes and improvements by different individuals would be almost impossible).
+- OER should be re-usable under the Single Sourcing paradigm [@Roc01], which enables reuse and revision from a single, consistent source without copy&paste (copy&paste creates isolated copies, where the reconciliation of changes and improvements by different individuals would be almost impossible).